Sustainable Agricultural Training

 More than 90% of people in Nkhata Bay North are subsistence farmers facing low income generating potential, frequent food insecurity and malnutrition.
 Shifting agricultural practices also cause deforestation and land degradation.
 These problems are worsened by the increasing occurrence of climate shocks, bringing severe episodes of drought and flooding to the region.
 In 2016 the region was hit by the worst climate induced food crisis in over 20 years, making this project more vital than ever.

-Training in sustainable farming techniques will enable farmers to grow a wider range of crops all year round as well as year on year without causing further land degradation and introducing a more nutritious stable diet.
+Training in sustainable farming techniques will enable farmers to grow a wider range of crops all year round as well as year on year without causing further land degradation and introducing a more nutritious staple diet.
 We will promote low-input soil and water conservation techniques, crop diversification and drought resistant crops.
 The project will also work to alleviate poverty through business training and the promotion of income generation from selling surplus produce in local markets.

 » Encourage the growing of varied crops and vegetables to allow for a balanced diet throughout the year